Congruence subgroup

 In mathematics, a congruence subgroup of a matrix group with integer entries is a subgroup defined by congruence conditions on the entries.
-A very simple example would be invertible 2 × 2 integer matrices of determinant 1, in which the off-diagonal entries are even.
+A very simple example is the subgroup of invertible 2 × 2 integer matrices of determinant 1 in which the off-diagonal entries are even.
 More generally, the notion of congruence subgroup can be defined for arithmetic subgroups of algebraic groups; that is, those for which we have a notion of 'integral structure' and can define reduction maps modulo an integer.

 The existence of congruence subgroups in an arithmetic group provides it with a wealth of subgroups, in particular it shows that the group is residually finite.
 An important question regarding the algebraic structure of arithmetic groups is the congruence subgroup problem, which asks whether all subgroups of finite index are essentially congruence subgroups.